 LPL Investment Holdings Inc. ("LPLIH"), a Delaware holding corporation, together with its consolidated subsidiaries (collectively, the "Company") provides an integrated platform of proprietary technology, brokerage and investment advisory services to independent financial advisors and financial advisors at financial institutions (collectively "advisors") in the United States.
-Through its proprietary technology, custody and clearing platforms, the Company provides access to offer independent financial advisors to offer independent financial advice and brokerage services to retail investors (their "clients").
+Through its proprietary technology, custody and clearing platforms, the Company provides access to diversified financial products and services enabling its advisors to offer independent financial advice and brokerage services to retail investors (their "clients").